Changelog

 docs/repl.md) plus a CI gate (tests/test_repl_docs.py) that fails the build if the registry and the doc drift. - New docs:

-docs/repl.md,docs/architecture.md,docs/performance.md,docs/security.md(env contract + redaction pipeline + validation rules). scripts/release.sh X.Y.Z— one-command release prep.
+docs/repl.md,docs/architecture.md,docs/performance.md,docs/security.md(env contract + redaction pipeline + validation rules). scripts/release.sh X.Y.Z: one-command release prep.
 Bumps__version__, the extensionpackage.json, regenerates the lockfile, rewritesCHANGELOG.md's[Unreleased]header to a dated[X.Y.Z], regenerates the docs-site changelog + search-index JSON, and stages everything for a PR.
-Doesn't commit/push/tag — leaves that to the user's branch workflow.- Hook-based automatic rate-limit handoff.
+It doesn't commit/push/tag, leaving that to the user's branch workflow.- Hook-based automatic rate-limit handoff.

 relay installnow wires Claude CodeNotificationand CodexStophooks, normalizes hook payloads into daemonrate_limitedevents, and lets live REPL sessions execute a matching automatic handoff through the configured fallback order. - Install-time fallback-order setup.